Skip to content

 });

-3. Run with config file
+3. Run with config support

 import {

-} from "@optique/config/run";
+} from "@optique/run";

 const